awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 You can use the following checklist to troubleshoot a failed deployment\.

-1. See [View CodeDeployDeployment Details ](deployments-view-details.md) and [View Instance Details with CodeDeploy](instances-view-details.md) to determine why the deployment failed\.
+1. See [View CodeDeploydeployment details ](deployments-view-details.md) and [View instance details with CodeDeploy](instances-view-details.md) to determine why the deployment failed\.
 If you cannot determine the cause, review the items in this checklist\.

 1. Check that you have correctly configured the instances:
    + Was the instance launched with an Amazon EC2 key pair specified?
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in *Amazon EC2 User Guide for Linux Instances*\.
    + Is the correct IAM instance profile attached to the instance?
-For more information, see [Configure an Amazon EC2 Instance to Work with CodeDeploy](instances-ec2-configure.md) and [Step 4: Create an IAM Instance Profile for Your Amazon EC2 Instances](getting-started-create-iam-instance-profile.md)\.
+For more information, see [Configure an Amazon EC2 instance to work with CodeDeploy](instances-ec2-configure.md) and [Step 4: Create an IAM instance profile for your Amazon EC2 instances](getting-started-create-iam-instance-profile.md)\.
    + Was the instance tagged?
-For more information, see [Working with Tags in the Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#Using_Tags_Console) in *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Working with tags in the console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#Using_Tags_Console) in *Amazon EC2 User Guide for Linux Instances*\.
    + Is the CodeDeploy agent installed and running on the instance?
-For more information, see [Managing CodeDeploy Agent Operations](codedeploy-agent-operations.md)\.
+For more information, see [Managing CodeDeploy agent operations](codedeploy-agent-operations.md)\.

 1. Check the application and deployment group settings:
-   + To check your application settings, see [View Application Details with CodeDeploy](applications-view-details.md)\.
+   + To check your application settings, see [View application details with CodeDeploy](applications-view-details.md)\.
-   + To check your deployment group settings, see [View Deployment Group Details with CodeDeploy](deployment-groups-view-details.md)\.
+   + To check your deployment group settings, see [View deployment group details with CodeDeploy](deployment-groups-view-details.md)\.

 1. Confirm the application revision is correctly configured:
    + Check the format of your AppSpec file\.
-For more information, see [Add an Application Specification File to a Revision for CodeDeploy](application-revisions-appspec-file.md) and [CodeDeploy AppSpec File Reference](reference-appspec-file.md)\.
+For more information, see [Add an application specification file to a revision for CodeDeploy](application-revisions-appspec-file.md) and [CodeDeploy AppSpec File reference](reference-appspec-file.md)\.
    + Check your Amazon S3 bucket or GitHub repository to verify your application revision is in the expected location\.
    + Review the details of your CodeDeploy application revision to ensure that it is registered correctly\.
-For information, see [View Application Revision Details with CodeDeploy](application-revisions-view-details.md)\.
+For information, see [View application revision details with CodeDeploy](application-revisions-view-details.md)\.
    + If you're deploying from Amazon S3, check your Amazon S3 bucket to verify CodeDeploy has been granted permissions to download the application revision\.
-For information about bucket policies, see [Deployment Prerequisites](deployments-create-prerequisites.md)\.
+For information about bucket policies, see [Deployment prerequisites](deployments-create-prerequisites.md)\.
    + If you're deploying from GitHub, check your GitHub repository to verify CodeDeploy has been granted permissions to download the application revision\.
-For more information, see [Create a Deployment with CodeDeploy](deployments-create.md) and [GitHub Authentication with Applications in CodeDeploy](integrations-partners-github.md#behaviors-authentication)\.
+For more information, see [Create a deployment with CodeDeploy](deployments-create.md) and [GitHub authentication with applications in CodeDeploy](integrations-partners-github.md#behaviors-authentication)\.

 1. Check that the service role is correctly configured\.
-For information, see [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md)\.
+For information, see [Step 3: Create a service role for CodeDeploy](getting-started-create-service-role.md)\.

-1. Confirm you followed the steps in [Getting Started with CodeDeploy](getting-started-codedeploy.md) to:
+1. Confirm you followed the steps in [Getting started with CodeDeploy](getting-started-codedeploy.md) to:
    + Attach policies to the IAM user\.
    + Install or upgrade and configure the AWS CLI\.
    + Create an IAM instance profile and a service role\.

-   For more information, see [Identity and Access Management for AWS CodeDeploy](security-iam.md)\.
+   For more information, see [Identity and access management for AWS CodeDeploy](security-iam.md)\.

 1. Confirm you are using AWS CLI version 1\.6\.1 or later\.
 To check the version you have installed, call aws \-\-version\.